Love Songs for the Hearing Impaired

 Love Songs for the Hearing Impaired is the debut solo album by Dan Baird, the former lead singer of the Georgia Satellites.
 It was released in 1992 on the Def American label, and was produced by Brendan O'Brien.

+Critical reception

+The Los Angeles Times noted that "there's enough playful energy, wit and winsome hard-luck reflection to satisfy virtually all the jukebox needs of a Saturday night barroom crowd."